Skip to main content

 So now I own a Stratocaster played by Michael Lemmo himself—an instant heirloom, a future family legend, and a very expensive excuse to annoy my neighbors.

-And as if that weren’t enough, the universe added a soundtrack.
+And as if that weren’t enough, recently the universe added a soundtrack.

-Michael—under the name LEMMO—just released a spectacular new EP: Haunted.
+Michael—under his band name LEMMO—just released a spectacular new EP: Haunted.
 It’s moody, melodic, and the perfect companion for breaking in a new guitar (or pretending you’re cooler than you actually are).

-Start with “Lay There” and “Recycle.”
+Start with “Haunted” and “Recycle.”
 They hit that rare space between nostalgic and brand-new—a little like holding your first real guitar.
 Short.
 Punchy.
 Musical.
 And yes—absolutely worth giving LEMMO’s Haunted a listen on Spotify, Apple Music, or wherever your ears hang out.

 I’m Patrick Ball.
 This is On the Fly.
-Stay curious, ask questions.
+Be a kid again, stay curious, ask questions.
 See you in the next episode.

 Comments